Volunteering In South Africa

 Somkhanda is the perfect habitat for black rhino, however the presence of the alien vegetation species chromoleana odorata along with the ideal climatic conditions, has created the perfect conditions for its proliferation.
 The result is an incredible amount of black rhino habitat loss, which requires a concerted effort to reclaim.
 Other areas, which have been reclaimed, require persistent monitoring and follow-up treatment to prevent recolonization.
 Get involved with not only the habitat restoration but the crucial monitoring and management of this magnificent yet highly threatened species.

-The reserve hosts most of the wildlife that historically occurred in this area, and it is managed to optimise the variety and well-being of all species.
-It is home to large herds of game such as eland, wildebeest, and blesbuck and zebra, and also boasts with strong populations of grey rhebuck, bushbuck, common reedbuck, mountain reedbuck, duiker, steenbuck and the critically endangered Oribi.
+Tillietudlem is home to large herds of game such as eland, wildebeest, blesbuck and zebra, not to mention the critically endangered oribi.
 Other smaller animals include porcupine, aardvark, genets and civets.
-Predators are represented by heathy populations of black-backed jackal, caracal, serval and both cape clawless and spotted-necked otter.
+Predators are represented by healthy populations of black-backed jackal, caracal, serval and both cape clawless and spotted-necked otter.
 Leopard is also seen occasionally.
+The diverse range of small mammals is one of the exciting prospects of this volunteer program.

 2 Week volunteer programme cost